Boards & Commissions

 Ethics Commission members are qualified electors appointed by Town Council to serve two-year terms and fulfill one main duty: review alleged violations of the Code of Ethics and determine the validity of the alleged violations.
 Meetings are scheduled on an as-needed basis when formal complaints of a violation of the Code of Ethics have been officially presented.
 All meetings are open to the public and noticed in advance.

 The Design Review Board (DRB) was established, pursuant to the Home Rule Charter and the Community Development Code (CDC), as our architectural review board and as the Planning and Zoning Advisory Board.

-Seven DRB members are appointed by Town Council to two-year alternating terms.
+Seven DRB members are appointed by Town Council to four-year alternating terms.
 Council strives to select individuals with varying professional and civic backgrounds who represent a cross-section of the community (e.g. architects, residents, merchants, hoteliers/property managers, landscape architects, civil engineers and contractors).
-In addition, Council prefers to have at least three members who are Mountain Village residents or property owners, residency is not a requirement for appointment.
+In addition, Council prefers to have at least five members who are Mountain Village residents or property owners, residency is not a requirement for appointment.

 The Green Team Committee encourages the community to appreciate and preserve the natural world and to facilitate conservation efforts, share knowledge and resources and to advise the Mountain Village Town Council on matters related to environmental quality.

 The committee shall advise and make recommendations to Town Council on matters related to economic development which include but are not limited to economic development incentives through state and town resources, current business climate, business attraction and retention, marketing opportunities and other initiatives that may promote economic development.

 The Mountain Village Town Council appoints two members of the community and two members of Town Council to serve on the Mountain Village Grant Committee review grant applications each year.